ASGHAR FARHADI IN NEW YORK, NOVEMBER 2016. PHOTO: DEAN PODMORE.

 KELSEY: Developing the story for this film, what came first, the plot device of the attack, or the construction of the characters as actors?

-FARHADI: The theatre part came later.
-When I understood that the job is being an actor, then the theatre came.
+FARHADI: The theater part came later.
+When I understood that the job is being an actor, then the theater came.
 I had a story of this couple that moved into their new house and the previous tenants would make problems for them, that somebody comes in the middle of night and really messes up their lives.
 I had this story in my head for years.
 But I was constantly thinking, "It's not complete, it missing something," till I had an epiphany at some point, "Oh, these people can be actors!
 This gives my story another layer."
-Something that was very interesting for me in this project, the challenge, was that the relationship between real life and theatre comes out correctly.
-I would love for the audience to start to doubt and ask themselves a question—"Are we watching theatre right now, or is it real life?"
-Sometimes we feel like life is like theatre, really.
+Something that was very interesting for me in this project, the challenge, was that the relationship between real life and theater comes out correctly.
+I would love for the audience to start to doubt and ask themselves a question—"Are we watching theater right now, or is it real life?"
+Sometimes we feel like life is like theater, really.

 KELSEY: The play Death of a Salesman—at what stage did it came into the story, and how you do you see the parallels between what these characters are acting out in relation to the narrative of their lives that we see in the film?

 FARHADI: When I wrote the story of these characters, I asked myself, "What play are they doing?"
 I read a lot of plays until I got to Death of a Salesman, and it got me very excited, because I found so many links between my story and Death of a Salesman.
 Thematically, the theme of humiliation was similar in both of them.
 It was very interesting to me that Emad, the main character, was acting as Willy Loman, who's the salesman in the play, and he confronts an Iranian version of Willy Loman in his life.
 This paradox that he couldn't understand, or have empathy towards, that Iranian salesman was very interesting.

 KELSEY: What's your approach to psychologically creating a character who moves from normalcy or complacency to a quest for vengeance or violence?